saraheconnell/saraheconnell.github.io/_posts/2024-02-11-categorization.md

 - Amphibians (toads, frogs)
 - Crustaceans (various kinds of crabs)

-Some animals are distinctive enough that larger categories won't ever be called for (some of my larger categories are aspirational—I would *really* like to see a walrus someday): hummingbirds, kingfishers, bats, and moles (which, I learned while making these categories, are not rodents).
+Some animals are distinctive enough that larger categories won't ever be called for: hummingbirds, kingfishers, bats, and moles (which, I learned while making these categories, are not rodents).

 So (drumroll), here is what RawGraphs made of my data.
 To get a sense of just the overall patterns in which kinds of animals I see most often, I tried out the "Circle Packing" chart type.